 Common Law Spouses – do you have any rights?

-Here are three case studies that we have come across in our work (names and identifying details have been changed to preserve client confidentiality):
+Here are three case studies that we have come across in our work, that illustrate common living arrangements, where you could be forgiven for thinking the living partner would be financially looked after following the death of their loved one.
+Unfortunately in these cases the opposite is true. (names and identifying details have been changed to preserve client confidentiality):

 Jane and Stephen met in their fifties, having both been married before.
 Both of them had adult children.
 Stephen had been renting since his divorce, but Jane owned her own house.